lonelydawn/Widgets/readme.md

-If you have some questions, please send email to lonelydawn@sina.com.
+If you have some questions, please email lonelydawn@sina.com.